 - Healthcare providers need training to provide effective, compassionate, science-based care and use shared decision-making.

 - Providers and policy makers must recognize the need for further investment in the education, prevention and treatment of the disease of obesity.

 NOCW2019 by the Numbers

 Today, the disease of obesity affects more than 93 million Americans, and more than 33 percent of Americans are affected by excess weight.
-National Obesity Care Week brings the topic of obesity in the forefront and helps individuals with obesity get access to science and clinically-based treatments.
+Obesity Care Week brings the topic of obesity in the forefront and helps individuals with obesity get access to science and clinically-based treatments.